Sparse Bayesian mass-mapping with uncertainties: local credible intervals: Evaluation on Simulations

 For simplicity we choose the noise to be zero mean i.i.d.
 Gaussian noise of variance $\sigma_n^2$ \emdash \textit{i.e.} $n \sim \mathcal{N}(0,\sigma_n^2)$.
 In this setting $\sigma_n$ is calculated such that the signal to noise ratio (SNR) is 20 dB (decibels) where

 Throughout this uncertainty benchmarking we use a fiducial noise level of 20 dB.
 For further details on how a noise level in dB maps to quantities such as galaxy number density and pixel size see \citet{[M1]}.
+In particular, we draw the reader's attention to \citet[Table C1][]{[M1]}.
+The noise level of 20 dB considered here is somewhat optimistic (corresponding to between 30 and 100 galaxies per square arcmin for a band-limit of $\sim$400), which is appropriate for the purposes of benchmarking against MCMC simulations, which is the focus of the current article (less optimistic simulations would simply increase the absolute level of the quantified uncertainties but not their relative level).

 We then apply our entire reconstruction pipeline \citep{[M1]}, as briefly outlined in section \ref{sec:BayesianInference}, to recover $\kappa^{\text{map}}$, along with the objective function \emdash with regularization parameter $\mu$ and noise variance $\sigma_n^2$.
 Using these quantities, and the Bayesian framework outlined in sections \ref{sec:HierarchicalBayesianInference} and \ref{sec:MAPUncertainties}, we conduct uncertainty quantifications on $\kappa^{\text{map}}$.